Christoff:Finio Architecture250 W. Broadway, nr. Walker St., fourth fl.; 212-219-1026; christofffinio.com

 David Ling Architect225 E. 21 St., nr.
 Second Ave.; 212-982-7089; davidlingarchitect.com

-Ling worked for I. M. Pei before opening his own firm, and his interiors reflect Pei’s refined sense of materials and bold use of sculptural forms and water in space.
+Ling worked for I. M. Pei before opening his own firm, and his interiors reflect Pei’s refined sense of material and bold use of sculptural forms and water in space.
 For example, he might cut a pond into a concrete floor or cantilever a bed over an indoor waterfall.

 Deborah Berke Partners220 Fifth Ave., at 26th St., seventh fl.; 212-229-9211; dberke.com

 Berke’s ethos is “simple, elegant, and understated.”
 Her rooms often include rich woods, luminous plaster, and the simplest of stones, such as pale Indiana limestone, dark-gray slate, and white marble.

 Delson or Sherman Architects PC20 Jay St., nr.
 Plymouth St., Ste.
 636, Dumbo; 718-789-2919; delsonsherman.com

-Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 15-year-old Brooklyn partnership.
+Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 18-year-old Brooklyn partnership.

 Dlandstudio137 Clinton St., at Livingston St., Brooklyn Heights; 718-624-0244; dlandstudio.com

-Helmed by Susannah Drake, this multidisciplinary design firm includes architects, landscape architects, urban designers, sculptors, and scientists.
+Susannah Drake’s multidisciplinary design firm includes architects, landscape architects, urban designers, sculptors, and scientists.
 The firm specializes in high-end residential gardens, storm-water management, and green infrastructure. (ecofriendly)

 Dyad Studio152 Centre St., nr.
 Clinton St., Red Hook, 718-797-2030; dyadny.com

 Modern, elemental, and minimal are the themes at this small architecture and furniture-design studio.
-Fanning has a fully equipped on-site metal shop, DYAD, Inc., where he creates furniture and lighting designs influenced by the work of artists, writers, and architects like Frank Lloyd Wright and Eero Saarinen.
+Douglass Fanning has a fully equipped on-site metal shop where he creates furniture and lighting designs influenced by the work of artists, writers, and architects like Frank Lloyd Wright and Eero Saarinen.

 Nothing superfluous is safe from designer Elizabeth Roberts.
-Dropped ceilings are removed, and interior walls are artfully knocked down to create lofty, light-filled living spaces that once felt cramped and dark.
+Dropped ceilings are removed and interior walls artfully knocked down to create lofty, light-filled living spaces that once felt cramped and dark.